What is Lasinone?

 Important Considerations

-- Treatment must be continuous to avoid serious complications like acute liver
+Treatment must be continuous to avoid serious complications like acute liver failure

-- Certain side effects like photophobia have been reported but can often be
+Certain side effects like photophobia have been reported but can often be managed

 Common Side Effects

-pruritus, exfoliative dermatitis, dry skin, maculopapular rash, and alopecia.
+granulocytopenia, epistaxis, pruritus, exfoliative dermatitis, dry skin, maculopapular

 Serious Warnings

-- Leukopenia and Severe Thrombocytopenia: Monitor platelet and
+Leukopenia and Severe Thrombocytopenia: Monitor platelet and white

 Drug Interactions

-- CYP2C9 Substrates: Increased systemic exposure of these
+CYP2C9 Substrates: Increased systemic exposure of these co-administered

 Storage Requirements